Raidriar796/Resonite-On-Steam-Deck/README.md

 - duplicate "DefaultConfig.json" and name the new file "Config.json"
 - Modify "Config.json" as needed, primarily account credentials, worlds to run, and permissions.

 Congradulations, you can now host Headless sessions on your Steam Deck.
-As stupid as it sounds, if you don't have another PC you can dedicate to a headless and don't want to/can't buy a server provider, this is a legitimately viable option for self hosting Headless sessions.
+As stupid as it sounds, if you don't have another PC you can dedicate to a Headless and don't want to/can't pay for a server, this is a legitimately viable option for self hosting Headless sessions.

 ## Native or Proton